safdar-azeem/vlite3/docs/1-Components/Screen.md

 ### Description

-`Screen` is a high-level smart wrapper component designed to standardize page layouts.
+`Screen` is a high-level smart wrapper component designed to standardise page layouts.
 It automatically manages titles, search, pagination, custom filters, primary actions (Add buttons/modals), empty states, delete operations, and seamlessly toggles between `list` and `table` child components (or slots).
 View mode (table/list) is automatically persisted using `usePersistentState`.

 It also supports built-in **Export** and **Import** capabilities (via `ExportData` and `ImportData` sub-components) accessible through a contextual dropdown menu when configured.